-OPM/NUSAF either through an internal team or through a consulting firm will undertake a detailed survey of all losses that will result for each household, enterprise, or community affected by the NUSAF 3.
+OPM/NUBSP either through an internal team or through a consulting firm will undertake a detailed survey of all losses that will result for each household, enterprise, or community affected by the NUBSP program.
 The survey will have to account for land acquisition and loss of physical assets as well as loss of income temporary or permanent resulting from displacement of household members from employment or income-generating resources.
-Assets held collectively, such as water sources, livestock grazing areas, irrigation systems, and community structures will be recorded separately.